lsst-dm/dmtn-316/index.md

 | Critical | Applications that are essential for day to day operations, but not as crucial as mission critical | Can cause significant delays, disruptions, or reduce productivity | ConsDB, Rubin Science Platform Nublado |
 | Operational | Applications that support science functions, but are not considered essential for the immediate functioning of work | May cause disruptions, but not major ones |  Exposurelog, RubinTV, LFA |

+The tiers for applications will be identified as part of the operations checklist activities.
+The application tiering can change over time and will change for some applications after commissioning.

 ## Reporting Incidents

 Slack channels in the Rubin Observatory Slack instance are used to report incidents.
 Below are the Slack channels, purpose of each, and who is responsible for monitoring the Slack channel.
 Threads should be used to organize the discussion of individual issues.